All adult Georgians will be eligible for COVID-19 vaccines this Thursday

 “This is our ticket back to normal,” Kemp said.
 “We’re getting closer to that point every single day.”

-Sign up at MyVaccineGeorgia.com to schedule an appointment.
-Local health departments, hospitals and retail outlets also offer vaccines.

-Speaking at a news conference, Kemp said Georgia expects to gain another bump in vaccine doses next week from the federal government – though he was not sure yet how much more the state will receive.
+Speaking at a news conference, Kemp said Georgia expects to gain another bump in vaccine doses next week (week of March 28) from the federal government – though he was not sure yet how much more the state will receive.

 So far, Georgia has distributed roughly 3.2 million vaccine doses to groups that have gradually become eligible since mid-December, including all residents ages 55 and older, health-care workers, nursing home residents and staff, first responders, judges, courtroom staff and people with physical, mental or behavioral health conditions.